-System
+Progressive System

 The new system is designed from the ground up to be fully automatic.
 Thus the requirements include provisions for the system to archive just as the previous system and incremental system have done, but also to be sustainable from a training and management perspective (see figure 24).
 Even within the familiar requirements of archiving, Technical Performance Measurements have been set (see figure 25) so as to allow DiscoverArchive managers monitor how the system is performing and make any changes that become apparent if TPM’s aren’t being met.
 Figure 25 also shows the refining requirements needed to archive documents which is the most important requirement.
 Other requirements not pictured at the 3.1.X level include archiving ITunesU content, hosting the website, and digitizing submissions.
 The changes to the overall system also include a third main component beyond, automation and sustainable management, (see figure 24) which requires it to be Open Access Mandate compliant.
-Although this is not yet likely, this radical system is designed to be functional farther into the future than any of the other systems.
+Although this is not yet likely, this progressive system is designed to be functional farther into the future than any of the other systems.